jerrygems/spyshell/themes/readme.md

-hell themes will be in this dir
+# tmux themes are here
+### this is just to make tmux arrangements a bit quicker